 - Mix together all sauce ingredients in a small bowl.
 Set aside.

-- Heat ~2 Tbsp oil in pan over medium heat until shimmering.
+- Heat ~2 tablespoon oil in pan over medium heat until shimmering.
 Scramble eggs, then remove from the pan.

 - Increase heat to high and add cooked rice.
 Stir to break up any clumps.
 Continue to cook until heated through.